 - The specifics of how you can use financial aid and scholarships for study abroad;

-- Introduce your family to the Parents section of the Study Abroad Office website.
+- The Parents section of the Study Abroad Office website.
 There they can find information about your program, costs and financing options, and how they can help you throughout your application process.

 Are there additional funding sources I can look into to help finance study abroad?

 - Planning Scholars, a scholarship program from the Study Abroad Office for First-Generation students who are from low-income backgrounds.